magepeopleteam/booking-and-rental-manager-for-woocommerce/readme.txt

 Fixed the [rbfw_booking_search] form layout on mobile.
 Fixed the calendar still showing bookings deleted from the Bookings page.
 Fixed modern editor rent-type switching and the Discount addon card.
+Fixed duplicate rental items appearing in the WooCommerce cart.
+Fixed the Booking Mode never being stored when the admin confirmed the flow that was already selected.
+Fixed cart page notices on items saved without security deposit or fee data.
 Fixed documentation links.

 2.7.3